Nitish2909/React/README.md

 const [state, setState] = useState(initialValue);

-//Here the Explanation of this syntax:, const[state.setState] ->Array destructuring. "state" holds the current value, and "setState" is a function to update it. useState(initialValue) ->React Hook that initializes the state with initialValue.
+//Here the Explanation of this syntax:, const[state,setState] ->Array destructuring. state → the current value (your data)

+setState → the function to update that value

+initialValue → the default starting value

   ```